Latest posts by R.J. Weiss, CFP®

 # 5 – Rollover 401(k)s The Easy Way

-Why does it make sense to rollover your 401(k)?
+Why does it make sense to rollover your 401(k) to an IRA?
 After all, switching can be quite the pain.

 But as previously mentioned, 401(k) fees are quite high.
 The ICI reports3 that the average person pays 1.29% in fees to invest in their 401(k).
 For smaller businesses, the news is even worse.
 Plans with less than $2 million in assets averaged 2.22% in fees.

 It’s not uncommon to have a few old 401(k)s lying around.
-By rolling over your 401(k), you can reduce your fees and have available a wider range of investments.
+By rolling over your 401(k) to an IRA, you can reduce your fees and have better investment options.

 Betterment Quick Summary